 The University of Alabama Autism Spectrum Disorder College Transition and Support (UA-ACTS) program provides support services for UA students with ASD to help with academic, social, and daily living skills.
-UA-ACTS is a program of the ASD Clinic.
-It is staffed by undergraduates from multiple disciplines across campus, advanced graduate students in psychology, and a licensed clinical psychologist and is conducted in collaboration with a number of University programs and services to provide a well-rounded intervention and support structure for students with ASD.
+A program of the ASD Clinic, UA-ACTS is staffed by undergraduates from multiple disciplines across campus, advanced graduate students in psychology, and a licensed clinical psychologist.
+The program is conducted in collaboration with a number of University programs and services to provide a well-rounded intervention and support structure for students with ASD.